 Ragnar Geerdts joined Deutsche Beteiligungs AG in 2012 and became a Managing Director in 2017.

 Ragnar Geerdts has over nine years of experience in private equity.
 He has extensive knowledge of the automotive supplier and telecommunications industries and in mechanical and plant engineering.
-He was involved in numerous investments and disinvestments, including DNS:NET, Frimo, Formel D, inexio, mageba, Oechsler and Unser Heimatbäcker.
-Ragnar Geerdts also led the investment process in vitronet, netzkontor nord, von Poll Immobilien, BTV Multimedia, FLS and DING Group and sits on the advisory councils of these companies.
-Before joining Deutsche Beteiligungs AG he worked in the area of M&A at Bayer AG and at Deutsche Post AG.
+He was involved in numerous investments and disinvestments and led the investment process in vitronet, netzkontor nord, von Poll Immobilien, BTV Multimedia, Solvares Group, DING Group and DGA.
+In these companies he sits on the advisory councils.
+Before joining Deutsche Beteiligungs AG Ragnar Geerdts worked in the area of M&A at Bayer AG and at Deutsche Post AG.

 He holds a degree in Business Administration from Freie Universität Berlin, and also studied at the Beijing Foreign Studies University.